morrys/react-relay-offline/README.md

 ## Hooks & useQuery

-Now you can use hooks from [relay-hooks](https://github.com/relay-tools/relay-hooks)
+Now you can use hooks (useFragment, usePagination, useRefetch) from [relay-hooks](https://github.com/relay-tools/relay-hooks)

+while it is necessary to use `useQuery` of react-relay-offline to manage the offline.

 ```ts
 import { useQuery } from "react-relay-offline";